 4 – Energy Efficient Windows

 Energy-efficient windows, specifically double-pane windows, might be worth the investment.
 Not only do they keep the heat in your home and cold air out, but also protect you during hurricane season in the Lowcountry.
 Cellular shades can also reduce heat loss.
 But without having to make an additional investment like new windows, you can still save.
 During the daylight hours, open any curtains and blinds to allow the sun to naturally warm your home, then close them at night to trap in the heat.
 On well-sunned sides of your home, keep trees, shrubbery, and plants pruned down so that you can receive full sunlight in the winter.

-5 – Get a Tune-Up for Your Charleston, SC, HVAC System
+5 – Perform routine maintenance (tune-up) for Your Charleston, SC, HVAC System

 While taking care of the little things around your home can help you save money on your heating bill, ultimately, having a properly running HVAC system will help you save the most on your next heating bill.
 Consult a comfort specialist to find the best heat pump for coastal environments.
-Your furnace or heat pump should be tuned by a Charleston heating and air professional at least once a year.
+Your furnace or heat pump should be tuned by a Charleston heating and professional at least once a year.
 This small expenditure could help you save big down the road.
 Among other things, an HVAC technician will check all the components of your heater, including burners, exhaust vents, and blower motors, to make sure they are working at peak efficiency.
-A simple cleaning and routine maintenance of your system can make a huge difference in your energy bill.
+A simple DIY heat pump cleaning and routine maintenance of your system can make a huge difference in your energy bill.

-If you need a heating company in Charleston, our team at AGL Heating and Air is here to help!
+If you need an HVAC company in Charleston, our team at AGL Heating and Air is here to help!
 With skilled and friendly technicians and years of reputable service, you can count on us to handle any HVAC issues you are experiencing.
 Learn more about the Charleston heating and air services we proudly offer on our website or contact us today to set up a consultation with one of our Trane Comfort Specialists!